 Two days passed in Sandpoint during which the party rested, recuperated, resupplied, reexamined.
 Gloriana expended healing spells to flush the quasit venom’s remnants from Abby’s system and restore the warrior to fighting poise.
-Though their recent experience had made them stronger, their development was tempered by the knowledge that the course of the threat to Sandpoint was far from decided.
 Though the town was no longer in immediate danger from the tunnels beneath, the party had yet to confront the mysterious Nualia and her remaining forces.

-Gloriana bought a breastplate of stout steel to replace the scale mail that, while useful, limited her movement somewhat and weighed her down.
-She bought another morningstar as well, cold-forged of iron in anticipation of future battles against demonic forces, and for her hand she procured a gauntlet spiked with steel barbs as a last line of defense when circumstances of combat or the whimsy of haunts divested her of weapons.
+Gloriana bought a breastplate of stout steel to replace the scale mail that, while useful, limited her movement somewhat and weighed her down, and for her hand she procured a gauntlet spiked with steel barbs as a last line of defense when circumstances of combat or the whimsy of haunts divested her of weapons.

-The druid Kuch departed for the wilderness to assist Shelalu in tracking the goblins.
+The druid Kuch departed for the wilderness to assist Shalelu in tracking the goblins.

-On their way to consult with Mayor Deverin about next steps, the group met a man on horseback galloping up in a flurry of mud.
+On their way to consult with Mayor Deverin, the group met a man on horseback galloping up in a flurry of mud.
 The man dismounted quickly, holding the reins as the horse tossed its head.
 Rahab and Gloriana recognized Thed Forthright, local farmer and horse trader occasionally seen about town and tavern.
-It did not require courtly dimensions of political skill to discern the grave worry in Forthright’s face as he gasped, without greeting, “Help!”
+“Help!”
+Forthright frantically gasped.

-Gloriana replied, “Calm yourself.
+Gloriana: “Calm yourself.
 Take a moment.
-Tell me what’s wrong?”
+Tell me what’s wrong.”

 Forthright’s consternation seemed to ease somewhat, if only briefly.
 “I had a horse to sell.
 A prize, mind!
 Sturdy, fit for war.
 Ash gray with black in the mane.
 I came to town yestereve to talk price with a man like to buy.
 When I got back home my farm was wrecked and overrun, and Shadowmist gone!”

-“Thank you, watchlady.
+“Thank you!
 I was coming to see the sheriff.”

 “That horse is a prize, I know.
 I would pay to have it returned.
 Please.
 I have some gold from my business.
 I can offer 300 coins.”

-Progress in the conversation and any nascent investigation was abruptly interrupted as two other townsfolk—irregulars occasionally enlisted to the Sandpoint watch—strode up leading a bay bearing one in the manner of a prisoner.
-As they drew near the party saw that the figure laid belly-down across the saddle in binds was a halfling.
+Conversation was abruptly interrupted as two other townsfolk—irregulars occasionally enlisted to the Sandpoint watch—strode up leading a bay bearing one in the manner of a prisoner.
+As they drew near the party saw that the figure laid belly-down in binds across the saddle was a halfling.

 Thus the oracle, the wizard, the alchemist, and the warrior met the gardener.

-“Heroes of Sandpoint!” exclaimed one of the newly arrived watch volunteers on seeing the assembled; Gloriana offered good morning in return.
-“Fortune is with us to meet you!
-We have apprehended a murderer!”
+“Heroes of Sandpoint!” exclaimed one of the newly arrived volunteers.
+“Fortune is with us; we have apprehended a murderer!”

 There was a long pause in the cool autumn sunlight.
 Gazes turned to the trussed occupant of the saddle.
 The prisoner’s mouth was gagged tightly in cloth.
-The halfling’s eyes were intense and focused, regarding all those gathered as if to commit every face present to a memory of particular severity.
+The halfling’s eyes were intense and focused, regarding all gathered as if to solidify a memory of particular severity.

 “What is happening, exactly?”
 Gloriana asked, and her glance around included the watch volunteers, the horse they led, and the prisoner tied atop.

-“He killed a farmer outside of town,” spoke the volunteer leading the horse and indicating the halfling with inclined head.
+“He killed a farmer outside of town.”
+The volunteer leading the horse indicated the halfling with a nod.
 “We found him at the Forthright stead, and the whole place torn up and looted.
 We think he killed Thed Forthright.”

 “Except he obviously didn’t,” Kara spoke quietly and the farmer himself stepped into sight around the steed that had brought him.
 Present all along, Forthright’s face showed mystification at the news that he was not only deceased but in the presence of his own murderer.

 The volunteers started as though suddenly roused from sleep and seeing the farmer for the first time.
 “Forthright!
-Alive!
-Then . . . then, who did he kill?” again indicating their captive.
+Then . . . then, who did he kill?” again indicating the captive.

-Rahab raised a hand to shield his eyes as though suddenly afflicted by a pain, and shook his head behind the gesture.
-Kara would later remark to the wizard that she did not think it possible for a human to roll the eyes to the extent Rahab had managed.
+Kara would later remark to the wizard that she did not think it possible for a human to roll eyes to the extent Rahab had managed.

-Gloriana had stepped to the horse and removed the gag from the halfling’s mouth.
+Gloriana stepped to the horse and removed the gag from the halfling’s mouth.
 The prisoner spoke:

 “Unbind me!”
 There was venom in his words.
 “I am past weary of this, and you humans who continue to visit it upon me.”

-The volunteers evinced severe and growing embarrassment at the realization that they had collected not a murderer but rather their own ignominy.
+The volunteers evinced growing embarrassment at the realization that they had collected not a murderer but rather their own ignominy.
 Gloriana was at work loosening the halfling from his bonds.
 The lean figure slid from the saddle to his feet and stepped easily underneath the arch of the horse.
-If his gaze could fell timber then the volunteers would have taken up new post as kindling for any tavern fire.
+His gaze could have felled timber.

 “We’ll handle it from here,” Gloriana said, trying to move the volunteers along.